yfkuo/cse15l-lab-reports3/index.md

   }
 }
 ```
-- Briefly describe why the fix addresses the issue:\n
+- Briefly describe why the fix addresses the issue:
-    I fixed the code from `arr[i] = newArray[arr.length - i - 1];` to `newArray[i] = arr[arr.length - i - 1];`.
+  - I fixed the code from `arr[i] = newArray[arr.length - i - 1];` to `newArray[i] = arr[arr.length - i - 1];`.
-because the goal for this function is to returns a *new* array with all the elements of the input array in reversed order.
+The goal for this function is to returns a new array with all the elements of the input array in reversed order,
-The newArray is a new empty array, so we should be appending integers reversely from arr to newArray not the opposite way.
+so the integers should be appending reversely from input array(arr) to the new array(newArray), not the opposite way.

 ## Part 2 - Researching Commands
 - Chosen command is `find`.
 - The four command-line options are `-type`, `-name`, `-print`, and `-iname`.